Medium- and Heavy-Duty Vehicle Electrification: Challenges, Policy Solutions, and Open Research Questions

 1.2.
 Technical Feasibility

 Second, electrification is feasible.
 The potential for decarbonization arises from the ability of electric vehicles (EVs) to convert energy into movement at a much higher efficiency rate than diesel vehicles.
 Furthermore, electric technology has rapidly advanced.
 With growth in light-duty EV adoption and manufacturing, battery technology has improved significantly, leading to cost reductions of 97 percent over recent decades.
+The price of batteries has declined by 97 percent in the last three decades.
 These advancements can bring cost savings to the MHDV sector as well.

 The collective effort to electrify the MHDV sector and the technological potential of these vehicles bode well, but the transition must be effective, efficient, low-cost, and equitable.
 An optimal transition starts with a full understanding of the challenges faced by utilities, manufacturers, fleets, and communities.
 Policies can then be crafted to target and reduce the impediments.
-Based on an exploration of the existing literature, multiple stakeholder interviews, and learnings from a conference panel dealing with MHDV electrification, this paper identifies the challenges and the policies that can address them, and also considers the open questions where further research is needed.
+Based on an exploration of the existing literature, multiple stakeholder interviews, and learnings from a conference panel dealing with MHDV electrification, The panel was part of Energy Insights (2022), a conference hosted by Resources for the Future and funded by the Alfred P. Sloan Foundation. this paper identifies the challenges and the policies that can address them, and also considers the open questions where further research is needed.

 2. Challenge #1: Making the Economics of MHDEV Adoption Work